3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

   If set, `PostGIS SFCGAL <http://www.sfcgal.org/>`_ support is enabled. **Note:** SFCGAL is currently only available in the Debian image variant.
-  Setting the variable on Apline images will have no effect.
+  Setting the variable on Alpine images will have no effect.

 .. _citydb_docker_config_oracle: